<p>Information Coming Soon...</p>

-With 19 years of experience, Mark Mullet has become the “Go to” agent and consistent leader with a reputation for tenaciously protecting his client’s interests.
-Experienced negotiation and cutting-edge marketing strategies join uncompromising integrity as the trademark’s of Mark’s service.
-Mark is exceptionally well respected in the greater Stark, Mahoning and Columbiana communities, not only for his unparalleled professional track record and high ethical standards but for being an honest, hard working family man who does absolutely everything in his power to ensure his clients’ success.
+With 20 plus years of experience, Mark Mullet has become the “Go to” agent and a consistent leader with a reputation for tenaciously protecting his client’s interests.
+Experienced negotiation and cutting-edge marketing strategies join uncompromising integrity as the trademarks of Mark’s service.
+Mark is exceptionally well respected in the greater Stark, and surrounding communities, not only for his unparalleled professional track record and high ethical standards but for being an honest, hard-working family man who does absolutely everything in his power to ensure his clients’ success.

 Please call Mark anytime.
 He is ready to go to work for you today!

 REALTORS® provide critical assistance with the home buying process.
 A REALTOR®:

 If you’ve decided to sell your home, chances are you’re caught up in a host of emotions.
 You may be looking forward to moving up to a new dream house or facing the uncertainty of a major move across country.
 You may be reluctant to leave your memories behind or eager to start new adventures.
 Whatever turbulent feelings you’re experiencing right now, there are plenty of practical matters that need your attention.
 Keep in mind the following considerations to help the whole process go more smoothly.

 It’s a good idea to place your home on the market as far in advance as possible of purchasing a new one.
 If you find a new home first and then try to sell your present home, you may wind up with two mortgages.
 If this does happen, ask your real estate agent or banker about a bridge loan to help you make the double payments.
 Lenders use the same criteria for offering bridge loans as they use for mortgages.

 Should you qualify for a bridge loan, beware of the expense.
 During the term of the loan you must continue to pay both mortgages.
 Shop around for the best terms.